yume-chan/ya-webadb/.changeset/sharp-needles-clap.md

 "@yume-chan/scrcpy-decoder-webcodecs": patch
 ---

-Add `AutoCanvasRenderer` which between from `WebGLVideoFrameRenderer` and `BitmapVideoFrameRenderer` automatically
+Add `AutoCanvasRenderer` which selects between from `WebGLVideoFrameRenderer` and `BitmapVideoFrameRenderer` automatically